melezhik/pjam-on-rails/README.md

 - Pjam `Build` is the snapshot for two types of things:
-    - an application's componets list
+    - an application's components list
     - a pinto local repository - implimented as pinto stack

 - Build has: